wallacegibbon/e-language-compiler/README.md

 In E language, there are only 6 boolean expression: `>`, `>=`, `<`, `<=`, `!=`, `==`.

-So the following code will refused by the compiler:
+So the following code will be refused by the compiler:
 ```text
 	if a = b then
 		%...
 	end
 ```

-Compile error:
+Error message:
 ```text
 ./sample/led_sample_1.e:115:9: invalid boolean expression for if
 ```